besimgurbuz/chat-app/README.md

 Want to contribute?
 Great!

-This app uses node.js, express and socket.io for fast developing.
+This app uses node.js, express and socket.io for fast developing. <br>
-And you can chenk todos, for something to develop.
+And you can chenk todos, for something to develop.<br>
-Happ Hacing!
+Happy Hacing!

 ### Todos